Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 This article presents basic guidelines for choosing contracts evolution strategy, avoiding common mistakes, and ensuring that contracts will be easy to evolve over time.

-Note: Ensure that message contracts follow the general [messages design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).
+Note: Message contracts should also follow the [general message design guidelines](/nservicebus/messaging/messages-events-commands.md#designing-messages).

 ## Common challenges